 Osprey is a decidedly white-collar town, with fully 89.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Osprey is a town of sales and office workers, managers and professionals.
 There are especially a lot of people living in Osprey who work in sales jobs (22.68%), management occupations (18.36%) and office and administrative support (13.40%).

-A relatively large number of people in Osprey telecommute to their jobs.
-Overall, about 12.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.62% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Osprey is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Osprey is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.